by Brian DeChesare Comments (52)

 • Actual interview advice from a very senior consultant.

-What is Operational Strategy Consulting?
+What is Operational Management Consulting?

 Q: Before we jump into what operational strategy consulting is, could you tell me a little bit about your firm and its clients?